arpit279/code-forge/web-app/README.md

 # Ollama Web Chat App

-This folder contains a minimal React application that communicates with a local Ollama model.
-React and Babel are loaded from a CDN, so no build step is required.
+This folder contains a React application that communicates with a local Ollama model.
+React and Babel are loaded from CDNs so no build step is required.

 ## Prerequisites
 - Node.js and npm must be installed
 - An Ollama model running locally at `http://localhost:11434`

 ## Setup and Running
-Install the dependencies (just the static server) and start the app:
+Install dependencies and start the bundled server:

 ```bash
 cd web-app